How to Analyze Your Games to Improve Your Opening Repertoire

 - For each weak branch, filter master games in that line, limiting to players rated 2500+.

-- Create separate repertoire databases for White and Black, and mark them in ChessBase.
+- Create separate repertoire databases for White and Black.

-- Save variations, not full games, keeping 1–2 main lines and 1–2 practical sidelines.
+- Save variations — not full games — keeping 1–2 main lines and 1–2 practical sidelines per opening.

-- Annotate ideas, strategic plans, and must-know replies so the moves make sense.
+- Annotate ideas, strategic plans, and must-know replies so the moves make sense six months from now.
+A bare move list ages poorly; annotated plans do not.

 Step 5: Train Your Updated Repertoire